TatianaMolina-CV/tatianamolina/README.md

 **Masters in International Affairs (MBA)** from University of Lorraine, France Awarded an exceptional fellowship from the French government September 2005 – June 2006

-**Master in Organisational Management**, with distinction from Tomsk Polytechnic University, Russia September 2000 – June 2005
+**Masters in Organisational Management**, with distinction from Tomsk Polytechnic University, Russia September 2000 – June 2005